kumahq/kuma-website/docs/docs/1.3.1/documentation/configuration.md

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes (kumactl)"
-When installing control plane via `kumactl`, you can override configuration with `--env-var` flag.
-For example
+If you install the control plane with `kumactl`, you can override the configuration with the `--env-var` flag.
+For example, to configure the refresh interval for configuration of the data plane proxy, specify:
 ```sh
 $ kumactl install control-plane \
   --env-var KUMA_XDS_SERVER_DATAPLANE_CONFIGURATION_REFRESH_INTERVAL=5s \